bytebase/bytebase.com/content/blog/all-database-tools-bytebase-replaces.md

 Traditional SQL clients such as DBeaver, DataGrip, Navicat, pgAdmin, phpMyAdmin provide a GUI interface.
 Bytebase also provides a web-based [SQL Editor](/sql-editor/).
 By adopting Bytebase, DBAs no longer need to distribute database credentials to the individuals.
-DBAs configure the database credentials in Bytebase once, then grant [database/table access](/docs/security/data-access-control/) to individuals conditionally.
+DBAs configure the database credentials in Bytebase once, then grant [database permissions](/docs/security/database-permission/overview/) to individuals conditionally.
 Furthermore, they can also configure [dynamic data masking](/docs/security/data-masking/overview/).

 ![sql-editor-data-masking](/images/page/main/sql-editor/mask.webp)